Danail-Valentinov-Ivanov/Java_Basics_Course_SoftUni_January_2021/README.md

 # Java_Basics_jan_2021
-This repository contains laboratory exercises and homework exercises.
+This repository contains laboratory exercises and homework exercises with recuirements files.